EndoluminalSurgicalVision-IMR/TCL/README.md

 ### Pseudo-depth label preparation
 Train a state-of-the-art SfM-based method(Monodepth2, SC-SfMlearner, etc..) on the training dataset.
-Save the trained models and use them to generate pseudo-depth labels for the images in the training set.
+Save the trained models and use them to generate pseudo-depth labels for the training samples.

 ### Dataset & SfM-based Unsupervised Method
-Prepare an endoscopic dataset and an SfM-based unsupervised method.
+Prepare an endoscopic dataset and a SfM-based unsupervised method.

 ## Usage